azat-co/node-in-production/labs/2-aws-containers.md

-To install the AWS CLI and Docker and for more information on the steps below, [visit the ECR documentation page](http://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_GetStarted.html).
+To install the AWS CLI and Docker, and for more information on the steps below, [visit the ECR documentation page](http://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_GetStarted.html).

 1) Retrieve the docker login command that you can use to authenticate your Docker client to your registry: